 The Quality Manager has to ensure that what is planned as part of the quality planning gets executed.
-This is done by performing regular project audits to identify the deviation from what is planned in the quality planning.
+This is done by performing regular project audits to identify deviations from what is designed in the quality planning.

 Quality Assurance ensures that the test plan and controls are working properly.
-To maintain quality, the original quality plan must be reviewed regularly and compared with the current progress.
+The original quality plan must be reviewed regularly and compared with the current progress to maintain quality.

 Read More: Essential Metrics for the QA Process